open-watcom/open-watcom-v2/BUILD.md

 information.

 Start by modifying `setvars.bat` (DOS/Windows), `setvars.cmd` (OS/2), or
 `setvars.sh` (Linux) to reflect your system.
+Copy appropriate `setvars` script outside OW directory tree and rename it to something useful (you can have multiple configurations).
 See the comments in the file for additional information.
 Of particular interest is the `OWROOT` variable that specifies the location of the source tree and the `OWTOOLS` variable that specifies which build compiler you intend to use.